 No digging, planting, weeding, pests or chemicals involved!
 You never need to take the weather into account as to it they will make it or not.
 In just 3 to 7 days you will have a bountiful, nutrition-packed harvest.
 When stored in your refrigerator, they will stay fresh for days- even weeks if rinsed properly.

-- Pour the water through the mesh the following morning, then rinse and drain again.
+Drain the water and seeds through the mesh screen the following morning, rinse and drain again.

-- Continue to soak the clover seeds at night and rinse during the day until you see the beginning of tiny leaves.
-At that time, move the jar near a sunny spot
+Once you see the beginning of tiny leaves (sprouts), move the jar near a sunny spot.

-- Store the clover sprouts in the refrigerator.
+Store the sprouts in the refrigerator.
 The sprouts can last up to six weeks, but the taste is better when the sprouts are fresh.

 Before moving your sprouts to the fridge, they should be dry to the touch.
 Let our sprouts sit for 8-12 hours after their final rinse to make sure they are dry!
 Again, using a salad spinner will speed up that process.
 To dry them, spread paper towels on your counter top and spread the sprouts out, so air can dance around them, helping them to dry.